Using the App

 of the time that you are using Solocontutti app.
 The following section explains the various

 controls and elements on this window.
-Note that for most of the options descirbed below there
+Note that for most of the options described below there

 are keyboard shortcuts which are described in the section on